padriba/glvdna/example/README.md

     cd example/
     python3 vectorise.py
  ```
-this will creat a file named```output_vectorisation.tsv```.
-This file contains the embedding representation the low complexity dataset.
+This will create a file named```output_vectorisation.tsv```.
+This file contains the embedding representation of the low complexity dataset.

-# k-means custering and plotting
+#  k-means clustering and plot
 ```sh
 python3 replace_seq_ids_by_taxa_ids.py
 python3 output_by_rank.py species